 Each of these investment alternatives has advantages, so it’s crucial for businesses to carefully weigh their options before deciding on the best course of action.
 But remember that some investors, like accelerators and incubators, only work with businesses in the early stages.
 If you want to control your business fully, consider an angel investor and avoid VCs looking for partial ownership.

-Companies seeking external funding usually start with a pre-seed round.
+Companies seeking external sources of funding for startups usually start with a pre-seed round.
 Some will then move on to Series A, B, and C rounds.
 But before any round begins, the company must be evaluated.
 This can affect investor interest in the company and how much new capital a startup can raise.

 A valuation examines: